-- To have an overview of the gasoline engine control system. - To have the necessary elements to diagnose some simple failure modes. - wto understand and make control strategies evolve.
+- To have an overview of the gasoline engine control system. - To have the necessary elements to diagnose some simple failure modes. - To be able to talk to specialists to understand and make control strategies evolve.

 Interactive training with real life examples.